arunv11u/common.app-router/README.md

 # @arunvaradharajalu/common.app-router

-This package contains an express application singleton router.
+This package contains a singleton router for an express application.

 ## Installation